jpcposts/jpcposts.github.io/_posts/2023/2023-10-29-rhel9_networking_changes.md

 For many years, Linux distributions, including RHEL, relied on ifcfg-files for network configuration.
 These files were located in `/etc/sysconfig/network-scripts/` and were used to define network interfaces and their settings.
 While ifcfg-files served their purpose, they had certain limitations, especially in complex networking environments.

 RHEL 9 brings a fundamental change to the network configuration paradigm by introducing keyfiles.
-Keyfiles are YAML-formatted configuration files that offer several advantages over the traditional ifcfg-files.
+Keyfiles are YAML-formatted configuration files that offer several advantages over the traditional ifcfg-files!

 ## Benefits of Keyfiles